-- The types of lighting fixtures and their mounting methods shall be selected to satisfy the various project requirements and conditions.
+- 1. The types of lighting fixtures and their mounting methods shall be selected to satisfy the various project requirements and conditions.
 Particular attention to colour renditions, light distribution and stroboscopic effects is needed when choosing the type of lamps, starting system, controls and reflection accessories.
-Due consideration shall also be given to the provision of proper re-lamping facilities. - 2.
+Due consideration shall also be given to the provision of proper re-lamping facilities.
+Specifically, care shall be taken to avoid the need for scaffolding or the need to drain tanks or to shut down processes in order to re-lamp or repair light fixtures safely. - 2.
 Refer to Table 5-1 for a general comparison of various fixture types. - 3.
-Fluorescent fixtures are preferred for most indoor applications as they provide instant on capability. - 4.
+Fluorescent or LED fixtures are preferred for most indoor applications as they provide instant on capability. - 4.
 Light fixtures must be selected for the correct environment and installed (mounted) to facilitate lamp replacement and maintenance.
 Selection of accessories and other related materials must also bear the same degree of protection and be properly installed. - 5.
 Refer to Table 5-2 for fixture selection for various applications.
 Note that the specific requirements of each application must be considered prior to final selection.
-Where an alternate type of lighting is proposed, review the proposed selection with the City. - 6.
+Where an alternate type of lighting is proposed, review the proposed selection with the City. - 5.1 Lifecycle costs of original price, lamp replacement, and energy use will guide the choice of lighting fixtures employed. - 6.
 The final number and array of fixtures used in the final required design must be supported by calculation using recognised methods; the use of vendor software is acceptable.
 The final design must ensure that the illumination levels will be met and maintained for the specified maintenance requirements and re-lamping intervals.